Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/transactions-reverse.md

 ### Reverse [POST /transactions/{id}/reverse]
-Reversing a Transaction returns value back to where it came from.
-Reverse is used for refunding or undoing a Transaction.
+Returns value back to where it came from.
+Reverse can be used for undoing a Transaction and adds a Transaction to the [Transaction Chain](#reference/0/transactions/list-transaction-chain).

 + Request (application/json)